Xi’s early involvement in virus outbreak raises questions

 Trust in the government’s approach to outbreaks remains fractured after the SARS epidemic of 2002 and 2003, which was covered up for months.

-Even as authorities have pledged transparency through the current outbreak, citizen journalists who challenged the official narrative with video reports from Wuhan have disappeared and are believed to be detained.
+Hubei announced Sunday that all vehicle traffic will be banned across the province, expanding on an existing ban in Wuhan, in another step to try to stop the spread of the virus.
+Exceptions will be made for vehicles involved in epidemic prevention and transporting daily necessities.

-The fall in new cases follows a spike of more than 15,000 on Thursday, when Hubei began to include cases that had been diagnosed by a doctor but not yet confirmed by laboratory tests.
+The fall in new cases follows a spike of more than 15,000 announced on Thursday, when Hubei began to include those that had been diagnosed by a doctor but not yet confirmed by laboratory tests.

-Overwhelmed by the number of suspected cases, the province has not been able to test every person exhibiting symptoms.
-The clinical diagnosis is based on doctors’ analyses and lung imaging and is intended to allow probable cases to be treated as confirmed ones without the need to wait for a lab result.

-About 400 Americans aboard the cruise ship docked at Yokohama, near Tokyo, were told to decide whether to stay or take chartered aircraft arranged by the U.S. government to fly them home, where they would face another 14-day quarantine.
+The roughly 380 Americans aboard the cruise ship docked at Yokohama, near Tokyo, were given the option of taking U.S.-government chartered aircraft back to the U.S., where they would face another 14-day quarantine.
 Those going were to begin leaving the ship Sunday night.
 People with symptoms were to be banned from the flights.

+The Japanese defense ministry said around 300 of the Americans were preparing Sunday night to leave on buses to take them to Tokyo’s Haneda Airport.

+The U.S. Embassy in Tokyo said Washington was evacuating the Americans because the passengers and crew members on board the Diamond Princess were at a high risk of exposure to the virus.

-American passenger Matthew Smith told The Associated Press that he and his wife were not taking the flights, because the 14-day quarantine for the ship is set to end on Wednesday.
-The evacuees will be taken to Travis Air Force Base in California, with some continuing to Lackland Air Force Base in Texas.
+The American evacuees will be taken to Travis Air Force Base in California, with some continuing to Lackland Air Force Base in Texas.

 Malaysia said it would not allow any more passengers from another cruise ship to transit the country after an 83-year-old American woman from the MS Westerdam tested positive for the virus.

 She was among 145 passengers who flew from Cambodia to Malaysia on Friday.
-Her husband also had symptoms but tested negative for the virus.
+Her husband also had symptoms but tested negative.
 The Westerdam was turned away from four ports around Asia before Cambodia allowed it to dock in Sihanoukville late last week.

 Malaysian Deputy Prime Minister Wan Azizah Wan Ismail said that her country would bar cruise ships that came from or transit any Chinese ports from docking.